 Care packages are a great way to let someone know you care.
-Give your kiddos a care package that stands out from the rest with paper and packaging with easy ideas.
+Give your kiddos a care package that stands out from the rest with paper and cardboard.
+Because the paper and boxes we rely on every day are designed to be easily recycled up to 7 times.

 Care Package Items